YassinMouallia/WeatherApp/README.md

 This is an Angular web application that uses the latest version of Angular (19.0.4) and Bootstrap (5.3.3).
-This web application's main function is to show the user the current weather given the user input(eg : London,Cairo,Tunis...) using the Open Weather API (more information here: https://openweathermap.org/current) and displays the following information to the user:
+This web application's main function is to show the user the current weather given the user input(eg : London,Cairo,Tunis...) using the Open Weather API (more information here: https://openweathermap.org/current)

+> [!WARNING]
+> You have to use your own API key In order for this application to work Go to the API Section in the document for more info

+and displays the following information to the user:

 ## WeatherReport